 ESL + Music students are eligible to live in university housing and have access to many of the other services and academic resources of The New School, including health services, an email account, practice rooms, library and computing services, tutoring, and free admission to Mannes College concerts, recitals, and other university events.
-Visit
+Visit www.newschool.edu/eslm-certificate for more information.

-MILANO SCHOOL OF INTERNATIONAL AFFAIRS, MANAGEMENT AND URBAN POLICY
+MILANO SCHOOL OF INTERNATIONAL AFFAIRS, MANAGEMENT, AND URBAN POLICY

-TBA, Dean
+Michelle DePass, Dean